 The organization recognizes that when we do not hold the batterers accountable, we serve no one.
 In that respect, the responsibility to educate the entire collaborative, including judges and law enforcement, is an ongoing mission of the organization.
 The September 2002 family violence homicide of one of the organization’s founders, Joy Hill, was a reminder to the group and the community of the terrible stigma that forces victims into silence.
 Only a coordinated community response effectively battles the pervasiveness of this problem that affects women, men and their children.

 The organization works to create an effective community response to the issue of family violence with a two-pronged approach: advocacy and education.
-Advocacy efforts seek to ensure that survivors, their dependents, and those at risk of family violence are protected and treated respectfully.
+Advocacy efforts seek to ensure that survivors, their dependents, and those at risk of family violence and/or sexual assault are protected and treated respectfully.
 Through community education, the organization attempts to create an effective response system to family violence and to change cultural and societal attitudes and institutional practices that perpetuate violence.
 Ruth’s Cottage and The Patticake House will not discriminate against anyone based on race, gender, disability, socio economic status, religious or cultural affiliation, sexual orientation, or HIV status.
 Committed volunteers are at the core of RCPCH, and we obtain funding from a consortium of state, federal, regional, private, foundation and corporate sources.